justinduytran/R/README.md

-# R
+# justinduytran/R
-for my R stuff
+---
-A line I wrote on my local computer
+A repo for my R stuff.
-A line I wrote on my local computer
+Shout out to my mum.
-A line I wrote on my local computer
+It contains functions I've made to help me do stuff.
-hello does this work
+---